How to Become a PA?

 When working as a PA, you are coming into an environment where you are expected to blend well with your boss’s everyday life.
 For this reason, you are required to be a quick learner.
 Within the first few days of your appointment, you need to be able to plan your boss’s schedule throughout the day.

-You Must Be Presentable At Work
+Presentable At Work

 As a PA, you need to remember that you represent the company and your boss.
-Therefore, you need to look the part.
+Therefore, you need to look at the part.
 You need to dress well, look good and feel good about yourself and your job.
 Self-confidence can go a long way when you are a PA.

-You Will Need To Be a Good Team Player
+Good Team Player

 A personal assistant should be able to work with a team.
 As much as your focus is mostly on your boss, you need to be able to work with other people in the office to complete tasks efficiently.
 Being a team player will go a long way in making your work easy.